-Ewa Luger is Chancellor's Fellow in Digital Arts and Humanities, Fellow of the Alan Turing Institute and Director of Research Innovation for Edinburgh College of Art.
-She is aligned to the Institute of Design Informatics, and the Edinburgh Futures Institute where she is also Deputy Director of Research.
+Professor Ewa Luger holds a personal chair in Human-Data Interaction, is Director of Research Innovation for Edinburgh College of Art and Co-Director of the Institute of Design Informatics.
+She is also Fellow of the Alan Turing Institute.
 In research terms, her work explores applied ethical issues and intelligibility of complex data-driven systems, with a particular interest in distribution of power, spheres of exclusion and consent.
 She is also recipient of University Chancellor’s Award (2020) for ‘Rising Star’ in research and impact.

 Ewa is a member of the Leadership Circle for the Scottish Government’s AI Alliance delivering the AI strategy for Scotland.
 She also sits on Facebook’s Algorithms and Public Interest expert advisory group and the Programme Advisory Board (PAB) for EPSRC’s Digital Economy theme.
 Ewa worked with the WEF on human-centred inclusion policy and the expert taskforce on trusted data intermediaries.
 She has also co-led development of UoE’s first Data Ethics and Responsible Innovation MOOC through Bayes (2019), now hosted by EFI.